takanory/slides/20190922pycontw/PITCHME.md

 Note:
 * Thank you so many Taiwanese friends for coming to PyCon JP on this week.
-* And I and some friends are participatiing in PyCon TW from Japan.
+* And 10 or more friends are participating in PyCon Taiwan from Japan.
 * I hope the relationship will continue.

 +++?image=20190922pycontw/images/pydatabook.jpg&size=auto 85%